 Then, mark where all of the joist (support) beams line up on the subfloor — this is the best spot for nailing down your floor.
 However, this is unnecessary for floating engineered floors installation.

 Lay out your boards starting along the longest wall to figure out how they will fit when you start going.
 Ideally, you'll want to lay out the boards in a way that will minimize the number of cuts you'll need to make in the boards.
 Alternate boards from different boxes of flooring, as the shade and patterns may slightly vary from one box to the next.
-If the last row will be thinner than 2 inches, cut the first row of boards as well to ensure both are at least 2 inches long.
+If the last row will be thinner than 2 inches, cut the first row of boards as well to ensure both are at least 2 inches wide.

 Installing Floating Engineered Hardwood Floors

 Start the following row with the piece cut off from the first row so the joint is at least 12 inches from the end joint on the previous row.
-Apply glue and then put the tongue in the groove and push while rotating toward the floor until you hear a click indicating the boards have locked together.
+Apply glue (if required) and then put the tongue in the groove and push while rotating toward the floor until you hear a click indicating the boards have locked together.

 When you get to the last board in the row, use a last-board puller tool by hooking it over the end of the plank and then tapping it with a hammer to connect the end joints.
 Follow the same procedure to install the rest of the floor, using the last-board puller tool again to install the last row.

-Allow glue to cure for 12 hours before removing the spacers and installing baseboards to hide any gaps between the wall and the end of the boards.
+If you use glue, allow it to cure for 12 hours before removing the spacers and installing baseboards to hide any gaps between the wall and the end of the boards.

 Acclimating Solid Hardwood Flooring